mikegagnon/linked-lists/README.md

 Essentially, the `current` variable iterates over each node, until it finds a node with `current.next == undefined`, which is the last node.

+Having found the last node, it sets last-node.next to a `new Node(value)`, thereby appending the `value` to the end of the list.